LBCkr-exc/MCDM-Article/README.md

 - Environmental impact metrics computed using LCA
 - Aggregated single-score values used in the decision matrix
 - Consistent system boundaries and assumptions across materials

-This sheet allows users to trace how environmental performance is integrated into the multi-criteria framework.

 ---